PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 objects the interchange format.

-The HDL exploration should test whether parameterized instruction signatures, multiple implementations, implementation constraints, linear values, and derived output types can be expressed naturally.
+The HDL exploration should test whether parameterized instruction signatures, multiple implementations, implementation constraints, single-use values, and derived output types can be expressed naturally.
 SLR/Zlup may become one front end or implementation-plan notation; `InstrProgram` should not depend on its surface syntax.

-The cell/netlist analogy above provides the likely HDL structure: instruction definitions are cell interfaces, bound calls are instances, linear QEC values are ownership-carrying nets, and resolution is technology mapping.
+The cell/netlist analogy above provides the likely HDL structure: instruction definitions are cell interfaces, bound calls are instances, single-use QEC values are ownership-carrying nets, and resolution is technology mapping.
 An HDL front end should serialize to the same Rust `InstrProgram` rather than introduce a parallel semantic model.